Tote

 That’s a big tote of hay you’re haulin’.

-other spellings: carry, haul, lug, fetch (sometimes), tote that barge, tote a load, and tote groceries
+variations: carry, haul, lug, fetch (sometimes), tote that barge, tote a load, tote groceries

 ★ "Tote" isn’t slang to Southerners - it’s just the everyday word for "carry."
 Outsiders often notice it as one of the clearest markers of Southern/Appalachian speech. ★